A Unified Approach to Interpreting and Boosting Adversarial Transferability: Unified understanding of transferability-boosting attacks

 \section{Unified understanding of transferability-boosting attacks}

 In this section, we prove that some classical methods of improving the adversarial transferability essentially decrease interactions between perturbation units, although these methods are not originally designed to decrease the interaction.
+Without loss of generality, let us be given an input sample $x\in\mathbb{R}^n$ and a DNN $h(\cdot)$ trained for classification.

 \textbullet{ \textbf{VR Attack}~\citep{wu2018understanding} smooths the classification loss with the Gaussian noise during attacking.
 In the VR Attack, the gradient of the input sample is computed as follows. $g^t=\mathbb{E}_{\xi\sim\mathcal{N}(0, \sigma^2I)}\left[ \nabla_x \ell(h(x + \delta^t + \xi), y)\right]$.} The following proposition proves that the VR Attack is prone to decrease interactions inside perturbation units.